High-throughput bidirectional electro-optic transduction assessed with a practical quantum capacity: Introduction

-A transducer bridging microwave and optical frequencies with sufficiently low noise would allow the deterministic generation of arbitrary optical quantum states for applications in metrology, the storage and manipulation of optical quantum information, and the networking of remote superconducting quantum processors.
-Reducing input-referred added noise $\Nadd$ to as low a level as possible is imperative for such quantum state manipulation.
-At the same time, it is useful to increase the rate of transduction to enable transducing signals at rates that are compatible with the lifetimes of logical qubits that process the transduced quantum information.
-Current state-of-the-art lifetimes in superconducting architectures are approximately 1~ms using physical qubits~\cite{ganjam2024surpassing, bland20252d}, 1~ms using error-corrected bosonic encodings~\cite{sivak2023real}, and 300~$\mu$s using logical encodings of many physical qubits~\cite{google2023suppressing}.
-Finite qubit lifetimes place constraints not only on the transducer bandwidth $B$ (which must be fast enough to transduce quantum information within the time qubits can faithfully store it), but also on the overall signal throughput in order to support an entangled bit rate much faster than decoherence rates.
-Signal throughput is further reduced by less-than-unity transducer efficiency $\eta$ and duty cycle $D$, underscoring the importance of increasing the throughput of quantum transducers, even as progress is made on logical lifetimes of quantum memories.
-In practice, there is often a tradeoff between noise performance and throughput, as increasing throughput frequently involves increasing the average drive power, which can lead to heating-induced noise.
+A low-noise transducer bridging microwave and optical frequencies would allow the deterministic generation of arbitrary optical quantum states for applications in metrology, the storage and manipulation of optical quantum information, and the networking of remote superconducting quantum processors.
+Reducing input-referred added noise $\Nadd$ to a level far below one photon is imperative for such quantum state manipulation.
+At the same time, it is useful to increase the rate of transduction to reach signal rates that are compatible with the lifetimes of logical qubits that process the transduced quantum information.
+Current state-of-the-art lifetimes in superconducting architectures are approximately 1~ms using physical qubits~\cite{ganjam2024surpassing, bland2025millisecond} and error-corrected bosonic encodings~\cite{sivak2023real}, and 300~$\mu$s using logical encodings of many physical qubits~\cite{google2023suppressing}.
+Finite qubit lifetimes place constraints not only on the transducer bandwidth $B$ (which must be fast enough to transduce quantum information within the time qubits can faithfully store it), but also on the overall signal throughput, in order to support an entangled bit rate much faster than decoherence rates.
+Signal throughput is further reduced from $B$ by less-than-unity transducer efficiency $\eta$ and duty cycle $D$.
+Accordingly, we identify a transducer's throughput $\Thr$~\cite{brubaker2022optomechanical,zhao2024quantum} quantitatively with the efficiency-bandwidth-duty-cycle product $\Thr = \eta B D$, as a way to characterize the total rate of transduction.
+Roughly, it gives the expected rate that single photon signals are detected at the output of a transducer, when sent at a repetition rate of $B$.
+An experimental result demonstrating low-noise transduction at sufficient $\Thr$ to reliably entangle superconducting qubits within their lifetimes remains outstanding.

+In practice, there is often a tradeoff between $\Nadd$ and $\Thr$, as increasing $B$, $\eta$, or $D$ typically involves increasing the average drive power, which can lead to heating-induced noise.
+Because they each can have different impacts on the potential to distribute entanglement, prior experimental work has treated $\Nadd$, $B$, $\eta$, and $D$ as separate performance metrics.
+As a result, the quantum transduction research community has lacked a framework to combine all the relevant parameters into a practical metric for assessing transducer performance.